flotiq/flotiq-docs/docs/API/content-type/getting-ctd.md

     === "200 OK"

-        Returned when content type was found
+        Returned when the content type was found

         ```
         {